jimktrains/subtlelanternradio/README.md

 * dhcpd
 * sshd with sftp
 * python3
+  * alsaaudio
 * QT
 * GNU Radio
+* Apache 2.4
+  * Radio and SLR Documentation servered on port 80
 * nix Package Manager
+* an X server and a tiling window manager
 * some protocol for controlling a tiling window manager
   * Maybe based on the i3 IPC protocol? https://i3wm.org/docs/ipc.html